danialfarid/ng-file-upload/README.md

 * Supports upload progress
 * Supports cancel/abort upload while in progress
 * Supports File drag and drop
-* All non-HTML5 code is in a separate shim file and could be easily removed if you only supports HTML5
+* All non-HTML5 code is in a separate shim file and could be easily removed if you only supports HTML5.
+(It is needed for progress event though)
 * Flash FileAPI will be loaded on demand for non-HTML5 FormData browsers so no extra load for HTML5 browsers.
 * `$upload` method can be configured to be either `POST` or `PUT` for HTML5 browsers.
-* `$upload.http` HTML5 progress event for normal http `POST`/`PUT` requests with the file content or any data.
-Could be used to upload files to CouchDB, imgur, etc... for HTML5 FileReader browsers.
+* `$upload.http()` enables progress event for angular http `POST`/`PUT` requests.
+You can upload file content with the Content-Type of the file to CouchDB, imgur, etc... for HTML5 FileReader browsers.
 See [#88(comment)](https://github.com/danialfarid/angular-file-upload/issues/88#issuecomment-31366487) for discussion and usage.

 ## Usage